 The USFWS IPaC Report obtained for the Assessment Area lists no migratory bird species that are of conservation concern and may be potentially affected by activities within the Assessment Area.
 Alternatively, the North American Bird Conservation Initiative ("NABCI") Birds of Conservation Concern Migratory Bird Program was reviewed to determine the Bird Conservation Region ("BCR") for the Assessment Area.
 The Assessment Area is located within BCR 19 Central Mixed Grass Prairie which extends from the edge of shortgrass prairie on the west to the beginning of tallgrass prairie and savanna-like habitat to the east (NABCI Bird Conservation Regions, 2024).
-It is important to note that this list is not exclusive to species protected under the Migratory Bird Treaty Act; however, serves as a targeted list of species of conservation concern in response to the absence of a species list provided by IPaC. descriptions, and effect determinations.
-Table 3 includes s the listed migrator y birds, habitat
+It is important to note that this list is not exclusive to species protected under the Migratory Bird Treaty Act; however, serves as a targeted list of species of conservation concern in response to the absence of a species list provided by IPaC.
+Table 3 includes the listed migratory birds, habitat descriptions, and effect determinations.